All or part of this document may be copied. Due recognition of the source would be appreciated.

 a confidential contract).

-the minutes to the extent necessary to enable it to be easily located in the future.
-The records management system of the local government must ensure the permanent retention of such documents.
+It should be noted that the records management system of the local government must ensure the permanent retention of documents.

 It is essential that the decisions of a local government can be easily found at a future time, particularly by the CEO and employees, who must be aware of previous decisions when advising the council or its committees.
 It is also important